President’s Lawyer Says ‘I Am Being Investigated’ Doesn’t Mean He’s Being Investigated

 The Washington Post story that Sekulow is referring to cites five officials speaking on condition of anonymity, indicating that they were not allowed to discuss the matter publicly, who claim to have been briefed on interview requests from Mueller with top intelligence officials.
 Those interviews, they allege, were to determine any connections between the Trump presidential campaign and Russia.
 Those officials also claim that investigators are looking for evidence of any financial crimes among Trump’s associates.

 If true, the claims would represent a major turning point in the investigation, which until now has focused on the possibility of Russian interference with the election; according to those officials, the direction of the investigation changed after the firing of former FBI Director James Comey.
+According to those sources, the investigation into the President’s possible obstruction of justice began only days after Comey was fired on May 9.

 It is alleged that among those sent interview requests regarding possible connections between Trump and Russia are Daniel Coats, the Director of National Intelligence, Mike Rogers, Director of the National Security Agency (NSA), and Richard Ledgett, Rogers’ former Deputy Director, who recently resigned.
+All three will allegedly appear before the special counsel voluntarily, although it remains unclear whether they will deliver a complete account, or whether executive privilege will be invoked.

 The NSA added in a statement that they intend to “fully cooperate with the special counsel” but otherwise declined to comment.